 And finally, here is my Fresh Eyre ten point plan:

 Perhaps the most important thing to remember when you are trying to be memorable is to be yourself.
 If you allow your true personality to shine, your speech will be memorable and your audience will talk about you for years.
 As they say in the theatre, you’re only as good as you’re last gig.

 If you'd like to learn more about how to be memorable when presenting why not join us at our public workshop.
 Click here for more details.

 How can I move, inspire and engage my audience?
-In other words, how can you make sure you are memorable?
 Here's my free ten point plan!